eliasbnk/dev-setup/README.md

 # to check node version
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

-type the following into iTerm2 :
+type the following into Terminal :

 ```
 node --version